Are You Taking the Correct Precautions In Your Workplace?

 Multiple potential safety and health hazards exist at the workplace that employers and employees need to be aware of.
 However, several safety issues appear to be growing and require special attention.

+In recent years the news has shown the most troubling of all workplace safety concerns; workplace violence.
 In 2013, 738 workers were killed due to violence by a person at work, with 404 being considered workplace homicides.
 Yet, AFL-CIO describes a problem much more serious than the numbers would indicate.
 Suicides at work have increased by 13 percent since 2012, and the report cites bullying and increased work pressures as a reason for the growing problem.

 AFL-CIO also mentions violent and nonfatal attacks that are unreported as another major cause for concern.
 A 2012 survey by the Merit Systems Protection Board reported that one in eight federal government employees witnessed workplace violence, with the majority of these accounts (23 percent) coming from the Veterans Administration.
 In the private sector, the Bureau of Labor Statistics reported over 26,000 workplace violence incidents which led to missed time at work in 2013 – an increase from 2012.